 \section{The proof}

 This Section provides the mathematical analysis that builds to the proof of the main result, Theorem~\ref{th:diffusion-embedding-is-good}.
-Section \ref{sec:differential-analysis} propose a differential analysis framework for the dataset operations outlined above; Section \ref{sec:monotproofemb} then provide the proof.
+Section \ref{sec:differential-analysis} proposes a differential analysis framework for the dataset operations outlined above; Section \ref{sec:monotproofemb} then provides the proof.